vaclavrozhon/vaclavrozhon.github.io/research.md

 ## [Discrete math](/research/discrete_math/)

-I did some discrete math research as undergrad.
+I did some discrete math research as an undergraduate.
 Most of it is related to extremal graph theory -- an area studying various parameters of graphs by asking questions like "If a graph has $$n$$ vertices and $$m$$ edges, what's the minimum and maximum number of triangles it can have?"
 More concretely, I did some research on graph homomorphisms and tree embedding.

 [
 ![Trees](/assets/images/trees.png "Finding trees in graphs")